ronrihoo/AEM_Score/README.md

 # AEM Score
 ##Brief
-Approximates a student's lettergrade score for an exam or average score in the Advanced Engineering Mathematics course taught by Dr. Diegnan at UT Dallas.
+Approximates a student's letter grade for an exam or average score in the Advanced Engineering Mathematics course taught by Dr. Diegnan at UT Dallas.

 ##Structure